navuboy/navuboy.github.io/_includes/research.md

     <div class="col-md-12">
         <h3 class="rtitle">Anthropomorphic Robotic Arm(ARA)</h3>
         <p style="text-align:justify">
-        A.R.A. - acronym for Anthropomorphic Robotic Arm aims at implementing a collaborative robot environment for various  industrial automation process.
-A 3D printed humanoid arm(with 5 DOF) is attached to the ABB IRB 1600 ID industrial robot to improve its dexterity and manupulation abilities.
-Actuation of robotic fingers is achieved using servomotors controlled using an Arduino Uno microcontroller which is interfaced to the ABB IRC5 controller via a custom designed step-down voltage regulator circuit board.
+        <strong>A.R.A.</strong> - acronym for <strong>Anthropomorphic Robotic Arm</strong> aims at implementing a collaborative robot environment for various  industrial automation process.
+A 3D printed humanoid arm(with 5 DOF) is attached to the <strong>ABB IRB 1600 ID</strong> industrial robot to improve its dexterity and manupulation abilities.
+Actuation of robotic fingers is achieved using servomotors controlled using an Arduino Uno microcontroller which is interfaced to the <strong>ABB IRC5 controller</strong> via a custom designed step-down voltage regulator circuit board.
         </p>
         <a href="https://bit.ly/2r5CcPp" class="md-link btn-default btn rbtn">details</a>
         <a href="https://youtu.be/xqaQjo5hS6o" class="md-link btn-default btn rbtn">video</a>